epiforecasts/EpiNow2/README.md

                              horizon = 7, samples = 1000, warmup = 200,
                              cores = 4, chains = 4, verbose = TRUE,
                              adapt_delta = 0.95)
+#> DEBUG [2020-08-26 15:22:46] Running for 1000 samples (across 4 chains each with a warm up of 200 iterations each) and 71 time steps of which 7 are a forecast

 names(estimates)
 #> [1] "estimates"                "estimated_reported_cases"